skip to content

 The single cover page contains

-• Your Name, in the extreme top right-hand corner
+• Your Blind Grading Number (BGN), in the extreme top right-hand corner.

-• Your College and the Year in which you are submitting the Dissertation.
+• The year in which you are submitting the dissertation.

-Your project title must be the same as the title approved by your Project Checkers on your project proposal.
-If you want to change the title you should first discuss this with your supervisor.
-If your supervisor is in agreement you will need to request a change by contacting the Teaching Administration Manager with a brief explanation for the reasons behind the change (undergraduate-teaching-manager@cst.cam.ac.uk).
+Your project title must be the same as the title on your project proposal.
+If you want to change the title you should first discuss this with your Day-to-Day Supervisor and Marking Supervisor.
+If your Supervisors are in agreement you will need to request a change by contacting the Teaching Administration Manager with a brief explanation for the reasons behind the change (undergraduate-teaching-manager@cst.cam.ac.uk).
+Please also copy teaching-admin@cst.cam.ac.uk in to this email.
 This will be approved by the Teaching Administration Manager and Chair of Examiners.

 Declaration of originality

-All reports must include an anti-plagiarism declaration as a separate document.
+All reports must include an anti-plagiarism declaration as a separate page.
 The declaration must have exactly the following syntax:

-I, [Name] of [College], being a candidate for Part II of the Computer Science Tripos, hereby declare that this report and the work described in it are my own work, unaided except as may be specified below, and that the report does not contain material that has already been used to any substantial extent for a comparable purpose.
+I, the candidate for Part II of the Computer Science Tripos with Blind Grading Number [insert BGN here], hereby declare that this report and the work described in it are my own work, unaided except as may be specified below, and that the report does not contain material that has already been used to any substantial extent for a comparable purpose.
 In preparation of this report, I adhered to the Department of Computer Science and Technology AI Policy.
 [The project required the approved use of [insert name of technology] and such use is acknowledged in the text at the relevant sections.]
 [I am content for my report to be made available to the students and staff of the University.]

 Date [date]